Fettuccine with Shrimp and Sun-dried Tomato Cream Sauce

 Sous vide machine, I use Nomiku**

 Place a medium saucepan over medium heat, add 3 tablespoons of butter and allow to melt.
-Add the shallot and garlic and sauté until the shallot is soft and translucent, about 5 minutes.
-Add the tomato paste and whisk to combine, allow to cook for about 1 minute.
-Add the cream and whisk until combined, lower heat to medium-low and let simmer, whisking occasionally, until the sauce has thickened, about 15 minutes.
+Add the shallot and garlic and sauté until the shallot is soft and translucent, about 3 minutes.
+Add the flour and cook whisking constantly for about 30 seconds.
+Stir in the tomato paste followed by the milk, whisking until completely combined.
+Lower heat to medium-low and let simmer, whisking occasionally, until the sauce has thickened, about 15 minutes.
 Remove from heat and cover.

 Bring a large pot of water to the boil; add the salt and bring back to the boil.
 Pour in the pasta and cook, stirring occasionally, until al dente, about 10 minutes.
 Drain and return the pasta to the pot.
 Toss the fettuccine in olive oil to coat.